Steel Building Systems, Inc

 For example, let’s say you plan a 5,000 square foot building that is 100’ wide and 50’ long.

 The wider the structure, the more steel required to support that width—especially if it is a clear span design.
 However, it is very economical to add to a metal building’s length.

 Therefore, by changing to a 50’ width by 100’ length, the steel building costs less.
 Yet, you still get exactly the same 5,000 square feet of space.
 (Provided, of course, that change fits your land and use requirements.)

 (Learn more about building dimensions in our Guidelines for Metal Building Sizing.)

 One of the great advantages a pre-engineered steel system offers is column-free interiors.
 Hangars, warehouses, indoor horse arenas, and churches demand such unfettered space.

 However, if your building application allows, a modular steel frame with minimal interior supports is often less expensive than a clear span frame.
-This is especially true for extra wide buildings.
+This method of reducing construction costs is especially true for extra wide buildings.